 The Scheduler organizes its work into a list of Plans.
-Every SDK Scheduler has at least a Deployment Plan and a Recovery Plan, but other Plans may also be added for things like custom Backup operations.
-The Deployment Plan is in charge of performing an initial deployment of the service.
+Every SDK Scheduler has at least a Deployment Plan and a Recovery Plan, but other Plans may also be added for things like custom backup operations.
+The Deployment Plan performs an initial deployment of the service.
 It is also used for rolling out configuration changes to the service (or in more abstract terms, handling the transition needed to get the service from some state to another state), unless the service developer provided a custom update Plan.
 The Recovery Plan is in charge of relaunching any exited tasks that should always be running.

 Plans have a fixed three-level hierarchy.
 Plans contain Phases, and Phases contain Steps.